 School Directory: Is posted on the secure section of the View Ridge website.
 See Student Directory.

 School Tours: Take place in January & February and allow prospective parents to visit and tour our school.
-Please email email@example.com if you have any specific school tour questions.
+Please email the front office or visit our page for up to date in-person and virtual school tours.

 Safety Patrol: 5th graders who monitor crosswalks before and after school; 4th grade Kindergarten Escorts assist kindergartners to buses.